shivambagi/Learn/git&github.md

 - **Pull**
   - To update the local copy of the repo with the changes we made on GitHub, we use git pull.
+  - Or to pull changes from one branch to main branch.
+  - In Azure Devops
+    - On the file where you have made changes you have button for Pull request. --> Add the reviewers. --> Add the features you want to associate this with.
+      --> Reviewers need to approve and complete.
+    - You can do this from IDEs aswell.

 - **Work on Others Repos**
 - **Forking**